 For example, costs per product unit for purchased parts, machined parts, fasteners, and lubricants.

 - Direct labor costs.

-Indirect Manufacturing Costs
+Indirect Manufacturing Charges

-Some kinds of support costs are relatively easy to measure directly for specific time periods, batches, or production runs.
+Some kinds of support costs are relatively easy to measure directly for specific periods, batches, or production runs.
 At the same time, however, they are not so easy to measure for individual product units.
 Such costs are therefore indirect manufacturing costs.
 These could include the following:

 Firms set up production machines for each production run, not for each product unit.

 Manufacturing firms perform these operations regularly and often, but they do not do so for each product unit.